simonspa/corryvreckan/src/algorithms/ImproveReferenceTimestamp/README.md

 Replaces the existing reference timestamp (earliest hit on reference plane) by either the trigger timestamp (method 0) or the average track timestamp (method 1).
 For method 0 to work, a trigger timestamp has to be saved as SPIDR signal during data taking.

 #### Parameters
-* `m_method`: Determines which method to use.
+* `improvementMethod`: Determines which method to use.
 Trigger timestamp is 0, average track timestamp is 1.
 Default value is `1`.
-* `m_source`: Determines which detector plane carries the trigger signals.
+* `signalSource`: Determines which detector plane carries the trigger signals.
 Only relevant for method 0.
 Default value is `"W0013_G02"`.

 #### Plots produced
+No plots are produced.

 #### Usage
 ```toml